Dhsrthn/arvr/readme.md

 3) API Mode

-    This mode calls an external Rest API to get famous places nearby, and places a marker at each location.
+    This mode calls an external Rest API to get famous places nearby and places a marker at each location.

-        Note: The markers sometimes only fire an click event to display description, when placed at the center of the screen.
+        Note: The markers sometimes only fire a click event to display the description when placed at the center of the screen.

+##### Disclaimer

+    The API mode won't be functional in the application hosted right now, due to the API being a paid service.